shradhaMe/practice-HACKFLIX/README.md

-# Getting Started with Create React App
+# Description of the project

-This is a Weather App which gives forcast for City of Toronto for 5 days.
+This is a Weather App that gives 5 day forecast for the City of Toronto, Canada

+The app shows forecast and Max & Min Temperature for 5 days.

+You can checkout the live link on :

 You can checkout the live link on https://adorable-torrone-889b3c.netlify.app/